 AHR has developed an expertise in creating Building Information Models both for new builds and (using point cloud data captured through highly accurate laser scanning) for existing buildings.
 The BIM can then be developed so that, rather than just containing static construction information, it also provides live feedback from the various components used in its makeup – effectively creating the basis for a Digital Twin”

-Click Here To Download a Procure Partnerships Framework User Guide
+Click Here To take a look at Procure Partnerships Framework Guides

 Twitter